 How crazy small is the chance?

-It’s pretty hard to calculate the exact odds of filling out a perfect bracket.
 Your chances will increase with more knowledge of the current teams, the tournament’s history, and an understanding of the sport itself.
 For instance, before UMBC’s historic upset of Virginia last year, it was practically a guarantee that all four 1 seeds would win their matchups (they’re still 135 for 136 through the modern tournament’s history), giving you four automatically correct games to start off with.
 But that type of knowledge is near impossible to quantify or accurately factor into an equation.

 We'll get to advanced calculations that attempt to take knowledge into account later on, but to get a better understanding, let’s first look at the most basic calculation.